 Munger starts the speech by outlining five simple notions that help him quickly solve problems.
-His approach, combined with learning how to think, is very much worth downloading into your own brain and using as a recipe.
+His approach, combined with learning how to think, is very much worth downloading into your own brain and using it as a recipe.
 While the wording Munger uses to describe his approach is different, it’s very similar to the approach used by Elon Musk, Richard Feynman, and others.

 … it is usually best to simplify problems by deciding big “no-brainer” questions first.

 [this] helpful notion mimics Galileo’s conclusion that scientific reality is often revealed only by math, as if math was the language of God.
 Galileo’s attitude also works well in messy practical life.
 Without numerical fluency, in the part of life most of us inhabit, you are like a one-legged man in an ass-kicking contest.

 Inverting the problem won’t always solve it, but it will help you avoid trouble.
 Call it the avoiding stupidity filter.

 … it is not enough to think problems through forward.
 You must also think in reverse, much like the rustic who wanted to know where he was going to die so that he’d never go there.
 Indeed, many problems can’t be solved forward.
 And that is why the great algebraist, Carl Jacobi, so often said: “invert, always invert.”
 And why Pythagoras thought in reverse to prove that the square root of two was an irrational number.

 Munger believes in using these regularly and in combination: